JorgeSilva7/portfolio_stocks/README.md

 ## YOU CAN CHOOSE THE BRANCH FOR OTHER LANGUAGES

-# Portfolio stocks Typescript
+# Portfolio stocks Python

-This project has been created with Hexagonal Architecture to improve the coding infrastructure
+This project has been created with MVC architecture

 In src/index.ts you can find a test because i don't developed an api service